 What is Outdoor LifeCoaching?

-Nature has a relaxing influence on both body and mind, which contributes strongly to gaining deep insights and to experiencing a deep state of emotions.
+Nature has a relaxing influence on the body and mind, which strongly contributes to gaining insights and emotions.

-The coach and the client have the ability to use the rich variety of plants, animals, objects, landscapes and even the changes in the weather in various creative ways.
-Nature is also absolutely useful to serve as a symbol of the mental and emotional processes of the client.
-The combination of the riches of the environment and all sorts of physical activities make that Outdoor Life Coaching provides the coach and the client with great strength, depth and resources.
+The coach and the client use the wide variety of plants, animals, objects, landscapes, and even changes in the weather in various creative ways.
+Nature is also very useful for serving as a symbol of the client’s mental and emotional processes.
+The combination of the riches of the environment and all sorts of physical activities makes outdoor life coaching provide the coach and client great strength, depth, and resources.

-The symbolism of nature is constantly involved in the coaching process during Outdoor Life Coaching.
+The symbolism of nature is constantly involved in this coaching process.
 Nature is actually considered to be a second coach.
-In order to get this process going, the coach will ask two basic questions: ‘What do you notice in the surroundings?’ and ‘What does that symbolise for you?’
+To get the process going the coach will ask two basic questions: ‘What do you notice in the surroundings?’ and ‘What does that symbolise for you?’

-Walking is one of the most important activities of Outdoor Life Coaching.
-This form of coaching literary gets the coach and the client going and therefore the mental and emotional processes are also set in motion and the brain is stimulated.
-The paths in nature that the coach and client take symbolise the actual paths that the client takes in life.
-With every step the coach and client take, the environment changes, just like the vision on the path of life.
-By walking and talking simultaneously, head and body or rather mind and emotions are connected.
-Creativity, intuition and intellectual clarity are also strongly stimulated by walking.
+Walking is one of the most important activities of outdoor life coaching.
+This form of coaching literally gets the coach and client going and therefore the mental and emotional processes are set in motion and the brain is stimulated.
+The paths in nature the coach and client take symbolise the actual paths the client takes in life.
+The environment changes with every step the coach and client take just like the vision on the path of life.
+By walking and talking simultaneously the head and body or rather mind and emotions are connected.
+Creativity, intuition, and intellectual clarity are also strongly stimulated by walking.

-Together with a lifecoach, clients will focus on the most important aspects of their life.
+With a life coach clients will focus on the most important aspects of their lives.

-The lifecoach helps people to improve their personal growth and efficiency and to outline a career best suited to their course of life and specific qualities.
-A lifecoach motivates and inspires people so that both at work and in the personal sphere a better balance is established between the four fundamental life spheres.
+A life coach helps people to improve their personal growth and efficiency and \ outline a career best suited to their course of life and specific qualities.
+A life coach motivates and inspires people to establish better balance among the four fundamental life spheres both at work and in the personal sphere.

-The lifecoach helps to solve individual problems as well as problems that arise within organizations.
-Problems on all levels can be addressed effectively and can be solved with short term intervention.
-The coach can manage groups and organizations and provide training courses to lower sickness absence, reduce stress and conflicts in the workplace, He can also teach employers how to provide their employees with a healthy work environment and lowering stress in doing so.
+A life coach helps people solve individual problems as well as problems that arise within organizations.
+Problems on all levels can effectively be addressed and solved with short-term interventions.
+A coach can manage groups and organizations and provide training courses to lower absence sickness, reduce stress and conflicts in the workplace, and teach employers how to provide employees with a healthy work environment and lower stress in doing so.

-The lifecoach searches for deeper and more sub conscious causes of problem situations for individuals and groups.
-The coach possesses various powerful psychodynamic coaching methods that he or she can utilize to address open and hidden conflict situations, to find the underlying motives and to focus on questions related to the meaning of life.
+A life coach searches for deeper and more subconscious causes of problematic situations for individuals and groups.
+The coach possesses various powerful psychodynamic methods to address open and hidden conflicts, find the underlying motives, and focus on questions related to the meaning of life.

 - Stress release